 What is a rebar?

-A rebar or reinforcing bar or reinforcement steel is a steel bar etched with protrusions called lugs or deformation used as a tension device in reinforced concrete to strengthen and hold the concrete together.
+A reinforcing steel bar (rebar) is a round steel bar with protrusions called deformation (see DFORMATION in our Technical Specifications) used as a tension device in reinforced concrete to strengthen and hold the concrete together.

 What is PNS 49?

 Steel bars are covered by a mandatory standard called the Philippine National Standard 49 or PNS 49, as formulated by the Bureau of Product Standards (BPS) of the Department of Trade and Industry (DTI) with the help of the Steel Industry, the Association of Structural Engineers of the Philippines, and the Philippine Construction Association.

 What is ASTM A615?
 ASTM A706?
 How do they differ from PNS 49?